 Heart Rate and Pregnancy – Your heart rate response changes throughout gestation.
 It increases in early pregnancy due to underfill, then falls gradually but continually throughout the latter trimesters.
 So, what is underfill?
 When you’re pregnant, you’re not just circulating blood through your own body, but through your baby’s body.
 Underfill is the condition when you don’t have the same volume of blood pumping through your heart as you would when not pregnant.
 As a result of less volume going through your circulatory system with each pump (beat) of your heart, you heart rate speeds up to compensate.
 If you exercised at a non-pregnant woman’s target heart rate throughout each stage of pregnancy you could easily under-work or overwork.

-This is why both ACOG and the American College of Sports Medicine (ACSM) do not recommend using heart rate, but use “rate of perceived exertion” or RPE.
+This is why the American College of Sports Medicine (ACSM) does not recommend using heart rate, but use “rate of perceived exertion” or RPE.
 The American Council on Exercise (ACE) says stay between 5-8 and ACSM says 3-7 on a 10-point scale.
 Below Moms Into Fitness has evaluated all and combined them—stay between a 5 &7.

 Rate of Perceived Exertion